Health insurance in Germany: the intro you should really read first

 How to chose and sign-up with a public provider?

-It’s a common, (dare I say national) understanding that in terms of coverage, all public options are created equal.
-In your day-to-day life as a patient, it bares no impact whatsoever on how well or how fast you will be treated as a patient.
+Public options are more or less created equal and you won’t feel a difference as a patient.
 Difference in price is also negligible.
 Instead keep an eye on quality of customer service, coverage rates for specific treatments you might be interested in (eg; ergotherapy, homeopathy, etc).

 - Digital signup with Techniker Krankenkasse